bbauska/BI-JS-for-webdev/README.md

 Now in this lesson we will complete the app and make it working.

-So let&apos;s go to the VS code and here we already created the function add task.
+Let&apos;s go to the VS code and here we already created the function add task.

-So let&apos;s test this out.
+Let&apos;s test this out.
 If I click on save, let&apos;s go here and add a new task.
 Let&apos;s say music.
 And as soon as I click on add, you can see that nothing is working, it is not getting added.
 And we are getting an error here.
 That means cannot read properties of null, and we have trim here.

 Okay, this is not area value, this is just value.

-So now if I click on save, let&apos;s put music and add.
+Now if I click on save, let&apos;s put music and add.
 And you can see it gets added here along with the delete button.
 And if you want to check it you can say the text gets removed inside the input.

-So if I add, let&apos;s say, study and click on add task, you can see it also gets deleted from the input.
+If I add, let&apos;s say, study and click on add task, you can see it also gets deleted from the input.

 Now we want to make this delete functionality working.

-So we have already created or attached an event listener here and created a delete task function.
+We have already created or attached an event listener here and created a delete task function.

-So we will again get an event from here, event object.
+We will again get an event from here, event object.

 And we can say alert, clicked, just to check if the event is working or not on the click of the delete button.

-So if I go here, let&apos;s add a and b.
+If I go here, let&apos;s add a and b.
 If I click on delete, you can see that it is clicked and it is clicked as well.

-So it is working fine.
+It is working fine.
 Now what we can do is we can define or write a logic here to delete the task.

-So we can say const taskItem, and we can say event.target.
+We can say const taskItem, and we can say event.target.
 First of all, let&apos;s console this as well.
 So let&apos;s see what do we get in the task item.
 So if I click on save, let&apos;s add a and b again.
 If I want to click on delete, you can see that we get button of delete button class here.
 Now we don&apos;t want to delete only the button, right?
 We want to delete the whole task.

-So in that case, we want to get its parent element.
+In that case, we want to get its parent element.

-So when I say parent element, e.target.parentElement, and if I click on save, let&apos;s say a, add it again, and let&apos;s click on delete.
+When I say parent element, e.target.parentElement, and if I click on save, let&apos;s say a, add it again, and let&apos;s click on delete.
 You can see that now the whole li element gets targeted here.
 And now we want to remove it from the unordered list.

-So what we can do here is we can just say, taskList, that is the unordered list,dotremovechild, and we can remove this task item.
+What we can do here is we can just say, taskList, that is the unordered list,dotremovechild, and we can remove this task item.

 And if I click on save, you would see that if I do add a and b, and if I want to delete a, it gets deleted and only b is left.

-So we have created the Working ToDo app, and we have added the functionalities like Add and Delete, based on the problem statement.
+We have created the Working ToDo app, and we have added the functionalities like Add and Delete, based on the problem statement.

 Let&apos;s also discuss how you can enhance your application.

-So you can add functionality like to do task completion.
+You can add functionality like to do task completion.

-So you can allow users to mark tasks as completed by adding a checkbox or toggle button next to each task, right?
+You can allow users to mark tasks as completed by adding a checkbox or toggle button next to each task, right?

 For example, you can go here and you can add a checkbox for each task.
 And when a task is marked as completed, you can apply a different style to indicate its completion.
 Next you can add is task editing.
 You can implement the ability for users to edit task names, and this can be done by allowing users to click on the task text and edit it directly.

 You can add an event listener to the task text and enable editing mode when clicked.
 You can also provide a save button or press Enter to save the changes of the edited task.
 You can also add a task count so you can display the total number of tasks as the top of the app.
 You can update the count dynamically as tasks are added or deleted.

 You can also add a functionality like task filtering, you can add options to filter tasks based on their status, completed or pending.
 And you can implement a drop down or radio buttons to allow users to switch between different filtering options.

 You can update the task list to show only the task that match the selected filter.
 You can also add local storage persistence so you can implement local storage functionality to persist the task across page reloads.
 You can save the task array to local storage whenever a task is added, deleted, or modified.

 Then you can retrieve the task from local storage when the app is loaded to populate the task list.
 You can also implement Clear All task functionality.

-So you can add a button to clear all tasks at once.
+You can add a button to clear all tasks at once.
 When clicked, you can prompt the user for confirmation before deleting all tasks from the list.

 Last but not the least, you can also add responsive design.
 That means you can make the app responsive so that it adapts well to different screen sizes and devices.
 You can ensure that the app layout and styling remain consistent and user friendly on both desktop and mobile devices.